 - This depends on the choice of accounting period.

 - 'Overlap relief' may be available to correct the position, but the calculations are complex and there will always be a cash flow cost to the business.
 Consult your accountant or tax adviser.

 Tax planning can ensure the self-employed pay tax due later than employees

 - For example, if your accounting period ends on 30 June 2017, you pay tax on the profits for the period on 31 January 2018 and 31 July 2018.

 - Both payments are based on the previous year's tax liability.
 The balancing payment (based on actual profits) will not be made until 31 January 2019.

-- All small businesses and personal tax payers have their own account from April 2016.
+- All small businesses and personal tax payers now have their own account.